 The mission of the Island County Prosecuting Attorney’s Office is to meet our statutory and constitutional duties to the citizens of Island County and the State of Washington; To vigorously, justly, and efficiently prosecute those who commit crimes in Island County; To provide excellent legal advice and services to the governing bodies and elected officials of Island County; To be effective advocates for the continuous improvement of the justice system; To set the standard for the highest level of professionalism and ethics for the practice of law in Island County.

-The Island County Prosecuting Attorney Greg Banks is ably assisted by six deputy prosecuting attorneys and eight legal support staff.
+The Island County Prosecuting Attorney Greg Banks is ably assisted by eight deputy prosecuting attorneys and ten legal support staff.

-The Criminal Division is the major component of the office.
-Four deputy prosecutors and Prosecuting Attorney Banks devote their efforts to prosecuting criminal cases.
-The loss of three deputy prosecutor positions between 2008 and 2010 has resulted in a restructuring of the office, and necessitated the sharing of caseloads to make sure we meet all of our court obligations.
+The Criminal Division is the major divison of the office.
+Six deputy prosecutors and Prosecuting Attorney Banks devote their efforts to prosecuting criminal cases.
 The primary assignments within the office are described below.

-One deputy prosecutor, with assistance from a felony deputy, handles the high volume misdemeanor case load, which consists primarily of Driving Under the Influence, misdemeanor Domestic Violence, and a wide variety of traffic offenses.
+Two deputy prosecutors handle the high volume misdemeanor case load, which consists primarily of Driving Under the Influence, misdemeanor Domestic Violence, fish and wildlife violations, and a wide variety of traffic offenses.
 These cases are heard in the Island County District Court in Oak Harbor.
 A single paralegal assists in this endeavor, assisted by other non-attorney staff as their time permits.

-All criminal units are also supported by our Victim/Witness coordinator, whose job it is to ensure crime victims and witnesses are provided assistance in interacting with the criminal justice system.
+All criminal units are also supported by our Victim/Witness Coordinator, whose job it is to ensure crime victims and witnesses are provided assistance in interacting with the criminal justice system.
 In particular, this skilled employee works closely with victims of all types of crimes to ensure their rights are protected and that they have the support they need to assist in prosecutions and recover from the effects of the crimes committed against them.

 The Civil Division provides legal counsel to all Island County elected officials, department heads, and numerous county agencies and departments.
 Serving the role as an in-house law firm for the county, the Civil Division works closely with clients in solving a wide range of legal problems by issuing formal written opinions and memoranda, providing general day-to-day legal advice, and handling civil litigation to which Island County is a party, whether as a plaintiff or defendant.
 Two deputy prosecutors, as well as Mr. Banks provide civil legal assistance to the county.
-A paralegal and the Office Administrator provide support to the three attorneys in this division.
+Two paralegals provide support to the three attorneys in this division.

 The Child Support Enforcement Division provides services under contract with the State of Washington to enforce child support orders of absent parents when the custodial parent receives public assistance.
-This most often includes getting court ordered DNA testing to determine the paternity of a dependent child.
-This work is carried out by one of our civil deputy prosecutors, and a full-time paralegal devoted to the caseload, who coordinates with Snohomish County prosecutors appointed as special assistant attorneys general on Island County cases.
+This most often includes getting court ordered DNA testing to determine the parentage of a dependent child.
+This work is carried out by a full-time paralegal devoted to the caseload, who coordinates with Snohomish County prosecutors appointed as special assistant attorneys general on Island County cases.
 All of our expenses, including salaries and benefits, are reimbursed to us by the State.

 Greg BanksIsland County Prosecuting Attorney